it4e/JSHorizon/README.md

 var horizontal = new Horizon(container);
 ```

-To automatically calculate the width of the page you shall use the '*Horizon.calc_width()*' function, taking no arguments.
+To automatically calculate the width of the page you shall use the '*Horizon.calc_width(mobile = false)*' function, taking a single argument whether to call of the calculation if the device is mobile-size.

 ```javascript
 var horizontal = new Horizon(container);